A balcony or a patio can be a great place to grow your favorite herbs for food. Here’s all you need to know on How to Make a Balcony Herb Garden!

 6. Water Early Morning

-Water in the cooler hours of the morning, as the best time to water your herbs is in the early morning when temperatures are high, ideally between 6 to 10 AM.
-It will help in reducing evaporation and promotes deep root soaking.
+Water in the cooler hours of the morning, as the best time to water your herbs is in the early morning when temperatures are high, ideally between 6-10 AM.
+It will help in reducing evaporation and promote deep root soaking.

 7. Maintain Healthy Soil

-While watering and sunlight exposure is important, do not neglect the health of your soil.
+While watering and sunlight exposure are important, do not neglect the health of your soil.
 Taking care of the soil will ensure that your herbs receive the nutrients they need to thrive.

 Other Plants You Can Grow in the Balcony Garden